 Large APS-C (23.6 x 15.6 mm) sensor

 Large sensors provide shallower depth of field and a nice blurry background for your portrait shots.
-Electronic Built-in Viewfinder
+Very High Resolution Sensor: 24.0MP

 During a portrait shoot, using a viewfinder allows the photographer to stabilize the camera and reduce the camera shake since it is closer to the body.
 Besides, it comes handy where LCD screens are very hard to read under bright sunlight.
-Good Ergonomics&Handling
+Manual Focus Mode

 Good handling and existence of well placed physical controls on the camera body is very important during portrait shooting.
 It is faster and more intuitive to change the camera settings with dedicated buttons and knobs instead delving into the menus on the LCD.